-The facilitatory effect from higher numbers of semantic features is also compatible with other theoretical frameworks: Assuming holistic concepts, the measure of number of semantic features may capture the number of links between a target concept and other concepts.
+The facilitatory effect from higher numbers of semantic features may also be compatible with other theoretical frameworks: Assuming holistic concepts, the measure of number of semantic features may capture the number of links between a target concept and other concepts.
 Activation would spread along those links, which ultimately facilitates target processing.
 Moreover, in the context of an attractor network, concepts with richer semantic representations (e.g., higher numbers of features) build stronger attractor basins, which enable the system to settle faster and more accurately into a stable pattern of activation (Plaut & Shallice, 1993; see also Pexman et al., 2007).